 Foreign prisoner mistakenly released from jail arrested

-The Met confirmed Brahim Kaddour-Cherif, 24, was detailed after he was spotted by a member of the public in Islington on Friday morning.
+The Met confirmed Brahim Kaddour-Cherif, 24, was detailed after he was spotted by a member of the public on Friday morning.

 Police have arrested a foreign prisoner who was mistakenly released from jail more than a week ago, bringing the manhunt to an end.

-The Metropolitan Police confirmed Algerian national Brahim Kaddour-Cherif, 24, has been arrested after he was spotted by a member of the public in Islington, north London, just before 11.30am on Friday.
+The Metropolitan Police confirmed Algerian national Brahim Kaddour-Cherif, 24, has been arrested after he was spotted by a member of the public in Blackstock Road, Finsbury Park, north London, just before 11.30am on Friday.

 “Officers responded immediately and he was arrested,” the force said on X.